cmir-meow/haustap-admin/README.md

 ## Troubleshooting

-- If pages don’t load, ensure you’re serving the correct directory and router, e.g. `router.php` for the nested web app.
+- If pages don’t load, start the unified server exactly as: `php -S localhost:8001 -t . public/index.php`.
+- If CSS or JS return 404, verify the document root is the repo root (`-t .`), not `-t public`.
+- If `localhost` refuses to connect, try `http://127.0.0.1:8001/`.
 - After pulling, run `composer install` (for PHP) and `npm install` (for JS) on each relevant project.
 - Review `docs/environment-setup.md` for machine-specific setup notes.